Chief investigator: Dr Jacqueline Mackaway

 Information gathered will be used to inform ‘Stories of Success’, namely a set of resources that showcase the inclusive conditions, models and practices that support and widen student access to WIL.
 These resources will be disseminated via the Australian Collaborative Education Network (ACEN) website.
 Findings from the study will also be presented at the ACEN conference in October 2021 and published in the International Journal of Cooperative Education.

 If you decide to complete the attached ‘Story Template’ survey it will take approximately 20 minutes of your time.
 At the end of the survey you are invited to contact the lead researcher if you are interested in participating in a semi-structured interview at a time and place convenient to you.
 This interview will seek to gain a deeper understanding of the range of factors that help successful access to WIL placements for diverse learners.
 The aim is to use information gathered via the surveys and/or interviews to develop resources that promote inclusive approaches to WIL.
 Furthermore, the study aims to convert some of the stories gathered into digital resources such as a podcast or short video.
-This option will be discussed with participants who are willing to be interviewed to gauge their interest and explore options.
+This option will be discussed with participants who are interviewed to gauge their interest and explore options.

 Data gathered by the survey will be anonymous and no participant identity will be revealed, however if you decide to be interviewed you will be given the option to be identified in your “Story of Success” or to remain anonymous.